cawyse9/C-/README.md

 The Rcpp functions were superior to the R functions in terms of speed of processing.
 The Rcpp function coded for a moving average function was used to calculate moving average ocean temperatures in five year windows (from 1882–2017) and 30-year windows (from 1894–2004).
 The 30 year window smooths out variation over shorter time periods, and a 5 year window made the upward trajectory of temperature since 1920 more clear.
 The 30-year window removes the effects of year-to-year changes in temperature that are of small consequence to the overall trend across the 140 year time range

 ## Acknowledgments
+This project was submitted as part of the coursework required for the module, "Programming in C++" for an a MSc (Data Analytics) course at UCD in 2022.